mortenamby/beers/README.md

 You can add, edit and delete beers using the app, however the data is not persisted as the Punk API only allows GET operations.

+The demo page can be viewed at: http://mda.pizza/beers

 ## Prerequisites

 To run the app in development mode, NodeJS LTS version or newer is required.